swarnimsharma001/RFM69HCW-Telemetry-868MHz-/README.md

 The system reads RTK correction data (RTCM) from a GPS base station and transmits it wirelessly using the RFM69 radio module.
 Multiple receiver nodes can receive the correction data and forward it to GPS receivers or flight controllers via UART.

-This setup is useful for:
+This setup is useful for:-

 RTK drone systems

 Robotics navigation

 Autonomous vehicles

-Agricultural RTK systems

-Long range GNSS correction links